magoo/risk-measurement/estimation/measurement.rst

 Divide and Choose
 ~~~~~~~~~~~~~~~~~
 Divide and choose is a mental heuristic to determine if odds are fair or not.
-It is similar to the children's "fairness" concept where one child divides some candy, and another child picks first.
+It is similar to the children's "fairness" concept where one child slices a piece of cake, and another child chooses the slice they'd like.

-This method prevents the first child from creating an uneven amount of candy, as they won't be the one making a decision based on it.
+This method prevents the first child from slicing unevenly and taking the larger piece.

+This equates to forecasting, where instead of assigning "fair odds" for an event, a forecaster assigns an extreme likelihood to a scenario in pursuit of a stronger accuracy score.

 As forecasting can often be related to gambling or a decision market, it can appear advantageous to "win" a forecast and aggressively assign likelihood to one option or another.
-A goal of forecasting is to assign "fair odds" that represent the whole uncertainty associated with an event or value.
+A goal of forecasting is to assign "fair odds" that represent the whole uncertainty associated with an event or value, instead of strong accuracy scores.

+Strategies and incentives to maximize accuracy scores over calibration can hinder this approach, as it is not meant to be "gamified".

 Principle of Indifference
 ~~~~~~~~~~~~~~~~~~~~~~~~~